bogoli/-folio/_posts/2018-08-29-announcing-jupyter-in-triangle.markdown

 ---
 layout: post
 title:  Announcing Jupyter Day in the Triangle & Call for Proposals
-date: 2018-09-06 9:00:00
+date: 2018-08-29
 description: A Jupyter Day focusing on the work of early career researchers and data scientists
 ---

 ### Announcing Jupyter Day in the Triangle & Call for Proposals

 We’re excited to announce the next Jupyter Day event!
 Join us for Jupyter Day in the Triangle in Chapel Hill, NC, November 13, 2018.
-The event will be hosted at the Carolina Club, and is organized by the University of North Carolina Chapel Hill Libraries.
-This event is being co-organized with core Jupyter Project contributors, some of whom will be present.
+The event will be hosted at the Carolina Club, and is organized by the University Libraries at the University of North Carolina at Chapel Hill,.
+This event is co-organized with core Jupyter Project contributors, some of whom will be present.

 ### What is it?